 When we look up the actual attenuation of RG58/U cable at 1 GHz, we find it to be anywhere from 0.3 dB/m to 0.5 dB/m, depending upon the manufacturer, even though all RG58/U has the same diameter copper conductor and shield.
-Our calculation is only 0.15 dB/m.
 We measured the attenuation of several cables at 900 MHz, as we show here, and our measurements agreed roughly with the manufacturer's data sheets.

 We calculated that the attenuition of RG58/U at 1 GHz should be around 0.32 dB/m.
 The actual attenuition is higher because of surface roughness and impurities in the copper, primarily the former.
 The skin depth of 1 GHz in copper is only 2 μm.
-In order to obtain the 0.15 dB/m performance of our prediction, the surface of the copper conductor must be polished to better than 1 μm, or else the skin through which the current flows will be an undulating series of valleys and mountains that greatly increase the effective length of the wire.
+In order to obtain the 0.32 dB/m performance of our prediction, the surface of the copper conductor must be polished to better than 1 μm, or else the skin through which the current flows will be an undulating series of valleys and mountains that greatly increase the effective length of the wire.
 In order to obtain 0.32 dB/m, the surface of the copper must be optically flat (the wavelength of light is roughly half a micron).
 Furthermore, any surface corrosion of the copper will dramatically reduce the conductivity of the surface material.
 Thus our 0.15 dB/m is the theoretical minimum resistance of a 400-μm radius copper conductor with surface roughness ±100 nm and no corrosion or impurities in the surface copper.

-The following table shows the perfect-surface attenuation for a 400-μm radius copper conductor, and compares it to the observed attenuation from various manufacturers at a range of frequencies.
+The following table shows the perfect-surface attenuation for RG58/U, accounting for its 400-μm radius central copper conductor and its shield, and compares it to the observed attenuation at range of frequencies.

 |Frequency (MHz)||Perfect (dB/100m)||Measured (dB/100m)|